-- Bio-diversity - Promotion and protection of indigenous plants and vegetation

-- Rehabilitation and revival of local streams, wetlands and rivers (water networks) - Conservation and Rehabilitation of the Environment - Pollution and waste Control - Awareness and promotion of sustainable environmental use and practices - Development and revival of parks
+- Bio-diversity - Promotion and protection of indigenous plants and vegetation - Rehabilitation and revival of local streams, wetlands and rivers (water networks) - Conservation and Rehabilitation of the Environment - Pollution and waste Control - Awareness and promotion of sustainable environmental use and practices - Development and revival of parks

-Govan Mbeki, Dipaleseng, Lekwa, Pixley ka Seme and Msukaligwa local Municipalities have been included in the recently declared Highveld Priority area by the Minister of Environmental Affairs and Tourism, GSDM in partnership with the DEAT & DALA are in a process of establishment of air quality monitoring systems, initially, in Embalenhle and Ermelo.
-Over and above this, the District will source professional support to develop the Integrated District Environmental Management Framework and Plan, before the end of 2009.
+Govan Mbeki, Dipaleseng, Lekwa, Pixley ka Seme and Msukaligwa local Municipalities have been included in the recently declared Highveld Priority area by the Minister of Environmental Affairs and Tourism, GSDM in partnership with the DEDET & DARDLA are in a process of establishment of air quality monitoring systems, initially, in Embalenhle and Ermelo.
+Over and above this, the District has sourced professional support to develop the Integrated District Environmental Management Framework and Plan, which will be completed before the end of 2011/12 Financial Year.

 Pertaining to Environmental protection, the District with its vast landscapes, mining activities, wetlands, industries, sewerage treatment plants and farming, has a significant challenge that is faced with in terms of trying to balance the economic, and developmental needs that are equally competing against the need to protect, conserve the natural environment and put stress on its natural ability to resuscitate itself and prevent environmental pollution.
-The District also as part of the republic is bound by the international treaties signed by the government to protect the environment; these include efforts to implement all environmental protocol and conventions singed or commitments made by government
+The District also as part of the republic is bound by the international treaties signed by the government to protect the environment; these include efforts to implement all environmental protocol and conventions singed or commitments made by government.
+GSDM carefully evaluated all major developments undertaken in the District and makes appropriate recommendations.